Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 Gary's question goes a little something like this.

-It's a bit of a random question, but I like doing quizzes for mates.
+It's a bit of a random question, but I like doing quizzes.

 What is the best way to format it?